apiman/apiman/tools/devenv/README.md

     ./init-devenv.sh
 ```

-NOTE: This will result in a `wildfly-10.1.0.Final` directory in `apiman/tools/devenv`
+NOTE: This will result in a `wildfly-dev-server` directory in `apiman/tools/devenv`

 * In Eclipse, open the **Servers** view
 * From the **Servers** view click the link to create a new server